Kronopt/xkcd-wrapper/README.md

 A Python wrapper for the [xkcd webcomic](https://xkcd.com/) API.

-Retrieve xkcd comic data and metadata as python objects.
+Retrieves xkcd comic data and metadata as python objects.

 ## Installation
 At the command line, with `pip`: